ne1410s/acme2/README.md

 ## Installing your Certificate
  - IIS: Import the pfx
+ - AWS (Single Instance EBS):
+  - Include the /.ebextensions/ folder in the deployment
+  - Be sure to populate certificates
+ - AWS (Load Balanced ELB):
- - AWS: In AWS Certificate Manager, import cert and paste the various parts in their PEM format
+  - In AWS Certificate Manager, import cert and paste the various parts in PEM format
-   - To then apply to a EBS site, for example: ...
+  - In EBS, modify your network configuration accordingly